Mark Hotchin: Hanover group

 Hotchin and business partner Eric Watson bought Elders Finance in 1999.
 Elders, and a number of other finance companies, were brought together to create Hanover Group.
 With $650 million in assets, this was New Zealand's third largest finance company at the time.
 In 2007, Forbes listed Hotchin and Watson as the 33rd and 34th richest people in New Zealand and Australia.

 Hotchin's interests ranged outside the traditional finance company model.
 In 2003 Hotchin through the Hanover Group bought a 10% stake in Tower, a large fund management and insurance business.
 Hanover wanted a better deal for investors and forced Tower and owners GPG to review the capital raising and underwrite deal they had agreed.

 In 2007 Hanover Group made an after tax profit of $105m.
 Controversially Hanover Finance paid NZ$45.5 million in dividends to Hotchin and Watson in the year ending 30 June 2008.
 Much of these dividends were then reinvested back into the company to reduce related party transactions, which at the time were around 14% of the loan book.

-As a result of the continuing worsening global financial crisis in July 2008 Hanover Finance and United Finance froze repayments of NZ$554 million owed to 36,500 investors.
+As a result of the 2008 financial crisis, in July 2008, Hanover Finance and United Finance froze repayments of NZ$554 million owed to 36,500 investors.
 After a vote over 85% of investors agreed to a debt repayment plan for the return of their capital over a 5-year time scale, predicated on the recovery of the New Zealand property market.
 Hotchin and Watson pledged a property, benefits and cash package worth up to $96m to investors as part of the deal.
 By November 2009 accountancy firm PwC estimated that the package had fallen in value to between $36 million and $56 million, due to a fall in property prices.
 Over the first year of the debt repayment plan, six cents in the dollar was repaid to investors, however the property market had continued to worsen and it appeared the company was heading for receivership.